 We do not see other OpenSource or free software projects as "competitors".
-Given the unique nature of OpenSource, all projects can watch each other and take the best to form the best solution for the targetted audience of
+Given the unique nature of OpenSource, all projects can watch each other and take the best to form the best solution for the targetted audience of the individual project.

 Closed source projects do not provide this natural exchange of ideas, concepts and code.